nwillc/genfuncs/README.md

 func (s GSlice[T]) ForEach(action func(i int, t T))
 ```

-ForEach element of the GSlice invoke given function with the element\.
-Syntactic sugar for a range that intends to traverse all the elements\, i\.e\. no exiting midway through\.
+ForEach element of the GSlice invoke given function with the element.
+Syntactic sugar for a range that intends to traverse all the elements, i.e. no exiting midway through.

 ### func \(GSlice\[T\]\) [Iterator](<https://github.com/nwillc/genfuncs/blob/master/container/gslice.go#L66>)